jacknot/justin.duch.me/_posts/bye_france.md

 Unfortunately, wikiHow doesn't have a article on becoming a world leader so I'm kinda in the dark here.
 However, I've thought of a loophole!
-Do you remember this famous quote from the book Dune: *"Those who control the spice control the universe"*?
+Do you remember this famous quote from the book Dune: *"He who controls the spice controls the universe"*?
 Herbert was of course referencing to LATE-STAGE CAPITALISM.

 THAT'S RIGHT!
 THIS IS JUST ANOTHER POST OF ME SHITTING ON CAPITALISM!